MalekHassan/reading-notes/Code401-AdvancedSoftwareDevelopment/read09.md

 ### API server:

+## How does route prefixing work with an external routing module?

+**Route grouping is a concept to make the route function that receive same prefix of different requests.
+The route is being handle from route group.**

+## When routing, what’s the difference between app.get(‘/data/:id’) and app.get(‘/data/:name’)?

+**The difference is that one is dealing with id and the other is dealing with name in the request params to get data**

+## Explain how Express handles routing conflicts?

+**routs will be finished in order**

 **Application Programming Interface (API)** is a lightweight Web application that allows users to create and expose data APIs from data, without the need for custom development.
 Through simple point-and-click configuration, user can create and configure access from popular clients like Microsoft Power BI, Salesforce Lightning Connect, SharePoint External Lists, Excel, PowerPivot, and more.

 ### Router.param(name, callback)